 A person afflicted with rat bite fever can endure:

 - Muscle ache

 Leptospirosis is bacteria that can be transmitted from rats to humans.
-Leptospirosis can result in a person experience no symptoms, or very mild ones.
+Leptospirosis can result in a personal experience no symptoms or very mild ones.
 On the other hand, the bacteria can cause severe bleeding from the lungs or meningitis.
 Leptospirosis can also cause kidney failure in a small number of cases.
 Death from Leptospirosis infection is possible, but not a likely consequence of this type of infection.

 Lymphocytic choriomeningitis is another viral infection caused by rats.
 The virus is transmitted by rat saliva or urine.

 Some cases of lymphocytic choriomeningitis result in mild discomfort for a fairly short period of time.
 In other cases, problems persist over a longer term and are bit more severe.